cjratcliff/ml-compiled/docs/linear_algebra.rst

 A = Q \Lambda Q^*

-Where the columns of Q are the eigenvectors of A and diagonal entries of $\Lambda$ are the eigenvalues of A.
+Where the columns of Q are the eigenvectors of A and diagonal entries of :math:`\Lambda` are the eigenvalues of A.

 Gaussian elimination
 =====================